alexmacarthur/jam-comments-site/docs/integrations/astro.md

 ## Installation & Configuration

 Install the plugin by running `npm install @jam-comments/astro` or `yarn add @jam-comments/astro`.
-After doing so, configure it by setting the following environment variables in your site:
+After doing so, you can configure it by setting the following environment variables in your site:

 | Syntax                     | Description                                                                                                                       |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |